hphelion/documentation/community/community.install.virtual.md

 Even though these packages are added to the system if they are not already installed, we recommend you install them beforehand using the following command:

-  `$ sudo apt-get install -y libvirt-bin openvswitch-switch python-libvirt qemu-system-x86 qemu-kvm openssh-server`
+    	$ sudo apt-get install -y libvirt-bin openvswitch-switch python-libvirt qemu-system-x86 qemu-kvm openssh-server

 After you install the `libvirt` packages, you must reboot or restart `libvirt`:

     $ sudo /etc/init.d/libvirt-bin restart

 ## Before you begin
-Before you begin the installation process, the user root must have a public key, for example:
+Before you begin the installation process, the root user must have private and public RSA keys.
+You can determine this by issuing the following commands:

-    `/root/.ssh/id_rsa`
-    `/root/.ssh/id_rsa.pub`

-If you do not have a public key, you can create one as follows:
+	    $ sudo su –
+    	# ls –l ~root/.ssh

+NOTE: The output should look like the example below:

+     	drwxr-x--- .
+4096 May 11 09:23
+    	-rwxr-x--- ..4096 May 11 09:23
+    	-rwxr-x--- id_rsa1455 May 11 09:24
+    	-rwxr-x--- id_rsa.pub 1455 May 11 09:24

+If the key does not exist, create one, omitting a passphrase and accepting the defaults by pressing Enter:

+    	# ssh-keygen -t rsa

 1. Login as root:

-    `$ sudo su -`
+    	$ sudo su -

 2. Determine if .ssh/id_rsa exists:

-    `# ls ~root/.ssh/id_rsa`
+    	# ls ~root/.ssh/id_rsa

 3. If the key does not exist, create one, omitting a passphrase and accepting the defaults by pressing Enter:

-    `# ssh-keygen -t rsa`
+    	# ssh-keygen -t rsa
 Additionally, to enable full VM functionality, install the required `qemu-kvm` package using the following command:

-    `sudo apt-get install -y qemu-kvm`
+    	sudo apt-get install -y qemu-kvm

 **Note:** On Ubuntu 14.04, you must also install qemu-kvm before starting the seed.